 The City's consideration of a timely written protest shall not necessarily stay the award process, as may be in the best interest of the City.
-The Purchasing Director may recommend to the City Manager to render moot any written protest that is overtaken by events, in which case the City Manager may abate or dismiss such protest.Within seven (7) days (excluding Saturdays, Sundays and legal holidays) of receipt of the formal written protest, the Purchasing Director and the City Attorney shall attempt to settle or resolve the dispute, with or without a hearing at the City Attorney's sole discretion.
+The Purchasing Director may recommend to the City Manager to render moot any written protest that is overtaken by events, in which case the City Manager may abate or dismiss such protest.
+Within ten (10) business days (excluding Saturdays, Sundays, legal holidays, and City-observed holidays) of receipt of the formal written protest, the Purchasing Director and the City Attorney shall attempt to settle or resolve the dispute, at the City Attorney's sole discretion.
 A decision will be rendered in writing and shall: (1) state the reasons for the action taken; and (2) inform the protestor of its right to appeal as provided herein.
 A copy of the decision of the Purchasing Director and the City Attorney shall be mailed or otherwise furnished immediately to the protestor.

-The protesting party may appeal the decision of the Purchasing Director and the City Attorney, by submitting the appeal to the City Manager within seven (7) days from the date of the written decision.
+The protesting party may appeal the decision of the Purchasing Director and the City Attorney, by submitting the appeal to the City Manager within seven (7) days (excluding Saturdays, Sundays, legal holidays and City-observed holidays) from the date of the written decision.
 The appeal shall be in writing and shall state with specificity the grounds therefore and also the action requested of the City Manager.
-The City Manager shall attempt to settle or resolve the matter, with or without a hearing at his/her sole option.
-The City Manager shall render a decision, in writing, within seven (7) calendar days following receipt of the appeal.
+The City Manager shall attempt to settle or resolve the matter at his/her sole option.
+The City Manager shall render a decision, in writing, within 10 days (excluding Saturdays, Sundays, legal holidays and City-observed holidays) following receipt of the appeal.